galaxyproject/galaxy-hub/src/events/gccbosc2018/training/index.md

 As of January 6, 2018 these topics have been nominated:

+## 9. GATK4

+1. Intro to GATK
+  - reminder of what GATK is about; purpose, variant calling for newbs, major file formats and so on
+2. What's new in GATK4 specifically
+  - new syntax/invocations, new engine capabilities, new scope of analysis, key improvements, tips & tricks.
+3. Options for running GATK -- hands-on
+  - run  "straight up" on laptop (with Docker)
+  - run Spark tools on Google Dataproc
+  - run pipeline on Cromwell on laptop
+  - run pipeline on Google via Cromwell+Pipelines API (some scripty goodness)
+  - run pipeline on FireCloud in GUI (briefly)
+  - run pipeline on FireCloud via API + python bindings (lots of scripty goodness)
+  - run pipeline on Galaxy

 ## 8. Hi-C analysis in Galaxy

 This session will introduce the basics of chromosome conformation capture assays and their applications, followed by best practices in mapping, QC'ing, visualazing and assigning 'topological associated domains' with Hi-C data.